Saloni1707/FileOrganizer/README.md

 cd file-organizer-cli

 Install dependencies:
-npm install
+bashnpm install

 Make the CLI file executable:
-chmod +x index.js
+bashchmod +x index.js

-Link the CLI globally so you can run file-organizer from anywhere: npm link
+Link the CLI globally so you can run file-organizer from anywhere: bashnpm link